How To Prepare and Format Your CV?

-You can consider it a marketing document because its purpose is to sell you to the prospective employer.
-Make sure to address how your previous achievements and skills will bring value and solve their current challenges.
-We have prepared 43 resume building tips to help you structure and design your CV to get maximum attention from recruiters and hiring managers.
+We have prepared 43 resume-building tips to help you structure and design your CV to get maximum attention from recruiters and hiring managers.

-Contact details: Phone number and a personal email address are a must.
+Contact details: A phone number and a personal email address are a must.
 Your professional social media will be very useful.
 See what your CV header should look like.

 CV Headline: Ideally, it will be the same as your current/professional job title if the job description matches the experience and position.